-Many different types of data widgets (see page 31) are available to show performance metrics and answer questions such as: How did we do compared to last year or another timeframe?
+Many different types of data widgets (see page 33) are available to show performance metrics and answer questions such as: How did we do compared to last year or another timeframe?
 How is performance changing over time?
 What are the outliers or areas of concern?
 Who or what met performance criteria?

-You can create data analysis widgets (see page 16) by adding them directly from the Add Widget widgets, or duplicating widgets.
+You can create data analysis widgets (see page 17) by adding them directly from the Add Widget menu at the top of the screen, copying widgets, or duplicating widgets.
 After creating data analysis widgets, you should set them up by:

-- Adding measures (see page 36) - Selecting the By to group the data (see page 50) - Changing the date range (see page 42) - Filtering the data (see page 63) - Switching between numbers and graphs (see page 75) - Customizing settings (see page 76) including grid, graph, and general settings - Positioning widgets (see page 17) within the desktop/tablet layout and phone layout (if used)
+- Adding measures (see page 38) - Selecting the By to group the data (see page 52) - Changing the date range (see page 45) - Filtering the data (see page 69) - Switching between numbers and graphs (see page 85) - Customizing settings (see page Error!
+Bookmark not defined.) including grid, graph, and general settings - Positioning widgets (see page 18) within the desktop/tablet layout and phone layout (if used)